 Lisa Banionis has been an active member of the Wellington community for many years and has extensive experience in marketing, education, and the Health and Wellness industry.
 Lisa is a Wellington Chamber Past- President, a current Board Member and a former Chairperson of the Health and Wellness Committee.
 She is a certified Health Coach and with her Masters’s degree in Education, she follows her passion by providing health coaching to patients.
 She combined her business and marketing expertise with her passion for healthy living to co-found and work daily as the Business and Marketing Director for Palm Beach Anti-Aging and Regenerative Medicine.
 Lisa believes strongly in giving back to the community through the many charities and organizations.

 Peter received his BA in Christian Education/Psychology from Taylor University, M.Div. from Westminster Theological Seminary, and Reformed Theological Seminary.
 He is also Certified in Human Resource Administration from Florida Atlantic University.
 Peter has been working in pastoral ministry since 1990 and has been serving at the Church in Wellington for the past ten years.
 Peter is also serving as the Chairman of the Board of Knox Theological Seminary in Ft.
-Lauderdale, Florida.
+Lauderdale.

 Peter is an avid runner, water lover, sometimes golfer, always reader, and loves to simply connect with people.
-Terri is also an avid runner, water lover, and gifted wife and mom.

 John D. Couris, President & CEO